 Oregon as a whole has a very similar concentration of leisure and hospitality jobs to the United States.

-Nearly 200,000 jobs can be found across Oregon’s 13,215 leisure and hospitality establishments.
+Over 200,000 jobs can be found across Oregon’s 13,800 leisure and hospitality establishments.
 Many Oregonians, including myself, started their careers working in restaurants.
 Those skills, such as getting along with coworkers, showing up ready and able to put in a full shift, providing quality customer service and countless more, are essential and transfer to many other industries and jobs.
 While the overall workforce is aging, the leisure and hospitality workforce is also going through its own aging, with jobs held by older workers steadily increasing over the past 20 years.